amorris28/bohannan_website/content/people/bohannan.md

 ---
 title: "Brendan Bohannan"
-subtitle: Alec & Kay Keith Professor, Professor of Environmental Studies and Biology
+subtitle: James F. and Shirley K. Rippey Chair in Liberal Arts and Sciences, Professor of Environmental Studies and Biology
 ---